Last updated on 19 October 2020

 They have better muscle endurance

 While men usually have the upper-hand when it comes to strength, it may be surprising to many that women may actually have better muscle endurance than men do.
 Research has shown that in stamina-related exercises, women were able to exercise for about 75% longer than men could.
-It is suggested that the presence of estrogen in women makes their muscles more resistant to fatigue, and that women have more efficient metabolism within their muscles as compared to men.
+It is suggested that the presence of oestrogen in women makes their muscles more resistant to fatigue, and that women have more efficient metabolism within their muscles as compared to men.

 Infographic brought to you by Mount Elizabeth Hospital